 Keep the battery topped up to help it survive the cold and retain its energy.

-If the low temperatures are just a transient cold snap and expected to pass quite quickly, this is probably not too damaging.
+Suppose the low temperatures are just a transient cold snap and expected to pass quickly.
+In that case, this is probably not too damaging.

-The best advice is to position your batteries inside the camper where you can actively manage the temperature and battery insulation.
+The best advice is to position your batteries inside the camper to manage the temperature and battery insulation actively.

 Different types of batteries perform differently in cold temperatures.
 For example, lithium-ion batteries will freeze at much lower temperatures than AGM batteries but can’t be charged when it’s too cold.